ontodev/robot/docs/remove.md

 ## Select

 `--select` supports multiple options.
-These can be provided in quotes in one select statement (`--select "1 2 3"`), or in multiple statements (`--select 1 --select 2 --select 3`).
+These can be provided in quotes in one select statement (`--select "x y z"`), or in multiple statements (`--select x --select y --select z`).
 When selects are provided in multiple statements, the output of the first will be passed to the second and so on.
 If multiple options are provided in one statement, all options will be processed at the same time.

 The following selection options can be combined in any way.